NEW: Sheriff says the FBI and U.S. marshals have joined the search for Ethan Couch

 “You can run, but you’re always going to be looking over your shoulder,” Tarrant County Sheriff Dee Anderson said Thursday.
 “We’re not going to give up.
 We’re going to come after you.
 We’re going to find you, wherever you are.”

-The FBI and U.S. marshals have now joined local authorities searching for Ethan Couch
+The FBI and U.S. marshals have now joined local authorities searching for Ethan Couch, Anderson said.

 Couch made national news two years ago when he was sentenced to probation after his lawyers coined an infamous defense strategy, arguing that the teen was a victim of “affluenza” and describing him as a rich kid who was less culpable because his parents didn’t set limits for him.